Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For example, let’s consider a furniture store in Ohio.
-With a valid sales tax exemption certificate (also called a resale certificate in some states), the retail store can purchase furniture from manufacturers without paying sales tax on the transaction.
-Once the furniture is sold to a retail customer, the furniture store will charge sales tax to the end users, who are the customers purchasing the furniture for personal use.
+With a valid sales tax exemption certificate (also called a resale certificate in some states), the retail store can purchase furniture from manufacturers without paying sales tax.
+Once the furniture is sold to a retail customer, the furniture store will charge sales tax to the end users, who purchase the furniture for personal use.
 The retailer collects the tax from the retail sale of all transactions and, typically monthly, sends the accumulated sales tax to the state.

-Please note that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+Please note that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How to fill out the Ohio Sales and Use Tax Exemption Certificate

 Before a business starts selling products or providing taxable services, it must first get an Ohio Vendor’s License from the Ohio Department of Taxation.
-The Vendor’s License is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
-After registering for the license, a Vendor’s license number will be provided by the Ohio Department of Taxation, which will be used when filling out the exemption certificate.
+The Vendor’s License is sometimes called a seller’s permit, sales tax number, or sales tax license.
+After registering for the license, the Ohio Department of Taxation will provide a vendor’s license number, which will be used when filling out the exemption certificate.

 Ohio uses two types of certificates.
 One is the Single Unit Exemption Certificate (Form STEC U) or the Blanket Certificate (Form STEC B).
-The Single Unit Exemption Certificate is for one-time transactions, while the Blanket Certificate is what most retailers will use if they are purchasing inventory for resale.
+The Single Unit Exemption Certificate is for one-time transactions, while the Blanket Certificate is what most retailers will use if they purchase resale inventory.

 Step 1: Begin by downloading the Ohio Sales and Use Tax Exemption Certificate STEC U for a single transaction or STEC B for multiple transactions.